Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Model, Problem, and Related Works

 A network link is a quantum channel (e.g., using an optical fiber or a free-space link), and, in our context, is used only for establishment of link \eps.
 In particular, a link $e=(A,B)$ is used to transmit telecom-photons from $A$ and $B$ to the photon-photon BSM device in the middle of $e$.
 Thus, each link is composed of two half-links with a probability of transmission success (\ep) that decreases exponentially with the link distance (see~\S\ref{sec:eval}).
 The optical-BSM operation has a certain probability of success (\php).
 To facilitate atom-atom \es operations, each network node is also equipped with an atomic-BSM device with an operation latency (\bt) and probability of success (\bp).
 Finally, there is an independent classical network with a transmission latency (\ct); we assume classical transmission always succeeds.

 \softpara{Single vs.\ Multiple Links Between Nodes.} For our techniques multiple links between a pair of adjacent nodes can be replaced by a single link of aggregated rate/capacity.
 Hence we assume only a single link between every pair of nodes.
-However, distinct multiple links between nodes \bleu{have been used creatively} in~\cite{sigcomm20} (which refers to them as multiple channels); thus, we will discuss multiple links further in~\S\ref{sec:eval} when we evaluate various techniques.
+However, distinct multiple links between nodes have been used creatively in~\cite{sigcomm20} (which refers to them as multiple channels); thus, we will discuss multiple links further in~\S\ref{sec:eval} when we evaluate various techniques. \red{We note that the all-photonic protocol in~\cite{all-photo-15} is essentially a more sophisticated version of the multi-link \os protocol in~\cite{sigcomm20} to further minimize memory requirements, but it uses multipartite cluster states which are challenging to create.
+In either case, in terms of selection of paths/trees, the path-selection techniques from~\cite{sigcomm20} should also apply to the all-photonic protocol with certain modifications to account for how the cluster states are generated.}

 \eat{ \para{Link \eps Generation Latency.} Based on the above network model, the link \eps generation latency can be determined as follows.
-If a node is generating atom-photon \eps with a latency of \gt (i.e., at a rate of 1/\gt) with a probability of success of \gp, then the generation latency of a {\em successful} atom-photon \eps is \gt/\gp and that of simultaneously generating two successful atom-photon \epss at a pair of adjacent nodes is $\gt/\gp^2$.
+If a node is generating atom-photon \eps with a latency of \gt (i.e., at a rate of 1/\gt) with a probability of success of \gp, then the generation latency of a \textit{successful} atom-photon \eps is \gt/\gp and that of simultaneously generating two successful atom-photon \epss at a pair of adjacent nodes is $\gt/\gp^2$.
 Since the success-probability of photon transmission and optical BSM processes are \ep and \php respectively, the overall latency of a successful \eps generation at a link is:

 \eat{Above, we are implicitly assuming that the photon-transmission and BSM operation latencies are significantly lower than \gt/\gp~\cite{caleffi}. else continuous generation of atom-photon \epss at nodes will result in an overflow.
 (See Eqn.~\ref{eqn:gen-link-rate} for a more general expression.)} The exact expression above has no bearing on the applicability or correctness of our techniques, but is presented largely for understanding of our model. }